altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Haha...
 I will get an architect for the kitchen.
 There will be a new stove by next month."<br/>

-Jerome browsed the documents in his hands.
+Jerome browsed the documents in his hands.<br/>

 "What about the mercenaries?
 You did talk to the guys from Fort Volks right?"<br/>